 The following is a couple of scenarios by which inherited money can become marital property:

 - The most common scenario is when the inherited asset is commingled with other marital assets.
 If a spouse mixes, or commingles, his or her inheritance with the mutually shared marital property so much so that the Court has difficulty tracing the inheritance’s origin, the Court may determine that it has lost its special status as separate property and has become marital property.
 For example, if a spouse receives money as an inheritance and then deposits in the maritally shared family checking account that is used to pay marital family expenses, the Court may determine the inheritance as marital property subject to division post divorce.

 - The second scenario in which a non-marital inheritance can become a shared marital asset is through transmutation.
 A transmutation can occur in a postnuptial agreement or in other ways that changes the character of the spouses’ property from separate to community/marital or vice versa, with there being clear intent as to the change of character of the marital property.
 An example of an inheritance becoming a transmutation from separate to shared marital property would be jointly titling the property in the names of both spouses.

 A good example of an inheritance remaining an inheritance and not becoming marital property is when the inherited money is received, the funds should be placed into a bank account in the beneficiary’s name only.
 Then, the money in the separate account should never be commingled with joint marital family account(s) used for marital expenses.

 If you are in a similar situation whereby you are considering divorce and you stand to gain a family inheritance for which you do not want to become shared marital property, you should seek the services of a competent, experienced family law attorney.
-Contact attorney Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a free consultation.
+Contact attorney Jim Widrig or any of the attorneys at Widrig Law PLLC to schedule a consultation.
 Our phone number is 615-417-7800.